 You may well already have integrated lights on your bike.
 That’s generally the best option because you don’t have to remember to charge them or anything.
 However, even if you don’t, your bike may still support them, so that’s worth checking out before investing in rechargeable ones.

-You’ll probably do this anyway, but it’s not just about rolling your eyes and throwing on an extra layer.
+We imagine you’ll check the weather forecast anyway, but this is not just about rolling your eyes and throwing on an extra layer.
 When dressing for cold weather, pay particular attention to things like keeping your hands warm, so that you can operate your controls.
-Be aware also that your battery won’t last as long in cold weather, so ensure you have enough charge and store it indoors if possible.
-Charging a battery below 5 degrees can damage it too, so avoid doing that.

 6. Plan for punctures